 I am a lucky guy.
 Dirk is an incredibly patient and understanding companion on road trips.
-He is understanding of my photographic proclivities, and was content with relaxing fireside while I fretted over settings, lens selection and composition each night we spent camping in California.
+He is understanding of my astrophotography addiction, and was content with relaxing fireside while I fretted over settings, lens selection and composition each night we spent camping in California.

-But thank God he is, because the glittering dark canopy expanding overhead was a picture that I could not help but try to capture.
+But thank God he is, because the glittering night sky expanding overhead was a picture that I could not help but try to capture.

 I am a lucky guy.
 It was on a motorcycle trip with Brian through Ohio and Kentucky that I first witnessed the Milky Way in person.
 I’d been learning about photographing the night skies for a little while, and practiced every time I had the chance… even shooting pictures from my back deck.
 I read up on how to best capture the moon, stars, and especially the Milky Way, and was itching for the chance to capture it for the first time.

 While Brian and I were not technically lost on that fateful night, we were on a pretty hopeless mission of trying to find a suitable place to camp in some particularly inhospitable woods in southeast Ohio.
 We pulled over to consult the map and spitball potential options when Brian abruptly asked me to shut my bike’s lights off.
 Confused, I obliged and asked what was up.

 What’s up, indeed.
 Once my eyes adjusted to the overwhelming darkness, the night sky exploded like a fireworks display.
 We were a bit confused, though: it’s a perfectly clear night… what’s the long thin stripe of cloud running across the middle of the sky?
 Curious, I got my camera out, took a 30 second exposure aiming straight up…. and forever cemented the desire to capture the Milky Way deeply into my soul.